-The Amsterdam Rainbow Dress is a work of art that calls for openness and inclusiveness, encouraging people to actively contribute to, defend and share (acquired) freedoms.
-It is a monumental dress, measuring over 16 metres / 52 feet in diameter, made of 75* national flags from countries where homosexuality is punishable by law, including 8 countries where homosexual acts can result in the death penalty.
-The bodice of the dress is made from the city flag of the city of Amsterdam.
+The Amsterdam Rainbow Dress is a work of art in the shape of a dress, with the aim of encouraging debate and awareness about inclusion and equal rights throughout the planet.
+It is a monumental dress with a diameter of over 16 mts.
+(52 ft.) comprised of the 75* flags of countries where homosexuality is punishable by law, including eight countries in which homosexual acts can result in the death penalty.
+The bodice of the dress is made from the Amsterdam city flag.

 How it started